DrMarc/slab/paper/paper.md

 # Audience
 Slab is directed towards students and researchers of all levels studying the perception of sound.
-Researchers and incoming students at our lab use it routinely in behavioral and neuroimaging experiments, and the package and has been used in several graduate courses psychophysics and auditory neuroscience.
+Researchers and incoming students at our lab use it routinely in behavioural and neuroimaging experiments, and the package and has been used in several graduate courses psychophysics and auditory neuroscience.

 # References